Carol Bartz: Early life and education

 Bartz was born in Winona, Minnesota, the daughter of Shirley Ann (née Giese) and Virgil Julius Bartz.
 Her mother died when Carol was eight years old.
 A few years later, she and her younger brother, Jim, moved from Minnesota across the Mississippi River to the home of their grandmother, Alice, on a dairy farm near Alma, Wisconsin.
 In high school, Bartz did well in mathematics, and was also homecoming queen.
 She began college at William Woods University in Fulton, Missouri, and subsequently transferred to the University of Wisconsin–Madison where she received a bachelor's degree in computer science in 1971.
 While in college, she supported herself as a cocktail waitress.
-Bartz also has two half brothers and two half sisters all living in Wisconsin and Minnesota.

 Bartz was also awarded an Honorary Doctorate of Humane Letters degree (2002) from New Jersey Institute of Technology, an Honorary Doctor of Science degree from Worcester Polytechnic Institute and an honorary Doctor of Letters degree from William Woods University.